 Revenue totals were then subject to a team-specific multiplier, which, based on interviews with multiple sports bankers, remains the most common manner by which transactions are judged in sports, due to dramatic fluctuations of earnings before interest, taxes, depreciation and amortization (EBITDA), year-over-year, based on salary cap spending and special expenses.

 The team-specific multipliers were based on numerous factors, including historical sales, market (size, saturation and interest by prospective owners), strength of brand, on-ice performance (historical and recent), terms of facility lease, debt burden, and expected future team and league economics.
-These ranged from a 4.5 times revenue multiple to 7.5 in the case of the Toronto Maple Leafs.
+These ranged from a six-times revenue multiple to 10-times in the case of the Toronto Maple Leafs.

 Sportico's revenues and valuations take into account league revenue sharing.
-In the NHL, 10 teams pay into revenue sharing under a complicated formula that targets 6.05% of hockey-related revenue to be distributed to low revenue clubs.
+In the NHL, 10 teams pay into revenue sharing under a complicated formula that targets 6.05% of hockey-related revenue to be distributed to low-revenue clubs.
 The pool is supplemented with gate receipts from playoff games.
-Low revenue teams received nearly $300 million last season, with the pool dented by the NHL's revenue shortfall during COVID-19.
+Low-revenue teams received roughly $275 million last season, with the pool dented by the NHL's revenue shortfall during COVID-19.
 Those clubs should pocket $400 million annually within the next couple of seasons.

 Revenue was calculated based on analyses of data from industry sources and reports, as well as interviews with experts and those with knowledge of team and league finances as detailed below.
 Together, this comprised hundreds of inputs of confirmed and estimated information from dozens of sources.